netdata/netdata/backends/mongodb/README.md

 ## Prerequisites

-To use MongoDB as a backend `libmongoc` 1.7.0 or higher should be [installed](http://mongoc.org/libmongoc/current/installing.html) first.
+To use MongoDB as a backend, `libmongoc` 1.7.0 or higher should be [installed](http://mongoc.org/libmongoc/current/installing.html) first.
 Next, Netdata should be re-installed from the source.
 The installer will detect that the required libraries are now available.

 ## Configuration